 Curriculum.
 Our MACC faculty are academically-trained and professionally-certified.
-The MACC degree program offers students a rigorous, individualized program of study with an intellectually-challenging education—one characterized by a rich array of course offerings, innovative structure, and value-based teaching that is student focused.
+The MACC degree offers students a rigorous, individualized program of study with an intellectually-challenging education—one characterized by a rich array of course offerings, innovative structure, and value-based teaching that is student focused.
 The program is designed to produce mature graduates for professional careers in accounting and business.
-Faculty and curriculum oversight is provided by program coordinators, Dr. Lee Warren and Dr. Marilyn Young.
+Faculty and curriculum oversight is provided by accounting coordinators, Dr. Lee Warren and Dr. Marilyn Young.

 Careers.
-Accountants today work more as financial consultants than “bean counters.”
+Accountants today work more as financial consultants than bean counters.
 Big 4 accounting firms, in particular, are also looking for Belmont MACC graduates with liberal arts or other non-accounting undergraduate degrees, who can think critically and handle today’s increasingly complex client environments.

 In recent years, MACC graduates received offers from one or more of the following: Big 4 firms, Fortune 500 companies, government agencies and/or other leading local and regional firms as demand for accountants outstripped the supply of business school graduates.
 As a result, salaries have risen significantly in recent years.
-While Belmont's accounting program is certainly not immune from the impact of recent economic challenges, we are continuing to see strong interest from accounting employers even during this downturn.
+While Belmont's accounting degree is certainly not immune from the impact of recent economic challenges, we are continuing to see strong interest from accounting employers even during this downturn.
 Please click here for a list of employers who have hired our accounting alumni.

 Flexibility.
 We offer flexible schedules to accommodate a student’s professional and personal commitments, with most accounting courses offered every year and some offered each semester.
 All courses are offered in a Monday through Thursday evening format from 6:15 to 9:00 p.m.—a schedule designed to meet the needs of full-time students as well as those working part or full-time during their degree programs.
-Furthermore, the program is even designed to allow student professionals the option of opting in or out of a given term, depending on the demands of work and other life pursuits.
+Furthermore, the MACC is even designed to allow student professionals the option of opting in or out of a given term, depending on the demands of work and other life pursuits.
 Students may be proceed at their own pace, speeding up or slowing down as needed.
-Each student has up to three years to complete the MACC program once it is begun.
+Each student has up to three years to complete the MACC once it is begun.
 Students also have the option of selecting from a minimum of four international trip options per year for their MGT 6350 – International Study Abroad course requirement.

 Personal Touch.
 An additional characteristic that sets The Massey School apart from many of its peers is the personal attention given to each student’s learning needs.
 Enrollments are managed to assure small class sizes (average of less than 20 in graduate accounting courses) so that students have significant opportunities to interact with each professor and their peers.
-All program faculty are deeply committed to making sure that each student’s learning environment is an effective one for that individual.
+All faculty are deeply committed to making sure that each student’s learning environment is an effective one for that individual.